 - Q1.
 My university is not listed on the USTEP site as a partner university.
 Can I still apply?

 - A1.
 No. UTokyo accepts exchange students from partner universities with which the University has entered into a Memorandum of Understanding concerning university-wide student exchange.
 Applications to USTEP will be accepted only through the partner universities’ offices responsible for student exchange.
-Having said that, your university may have School/Faculty-level exchange agreement(s) with UTokyo.
+However, your university may have College/Faculty-level exchange agreement(s) with UTokyo.
 Please consult your home institution first.

 Letters of reference